Women's European Volleyball Championship: History

-After victory in 2001, the period of Russia's dominance came to end, and more national teams were managed to win their maiden European title.
+After victory in 2001, the period of Russia's dominance came to end, and more national teams were able to win their maiden European titles.
 The next tournament was surprisingly won by Poland while Russia (2001 European Champion) and Italy (2002 World Champion) faced only in 5th place match.
-At the 2005 European Championship, Polish team proved non-randomness of this success after 3-2 victory over a Russia in semifinals and 3-1 victory over Italy in a final match.
-In 2007, Italy won their maiden European title by beating Serbia 3-0 in a final match.
-At next European Championships, Italian team repeated this success after 3-0 victory over Netherlands in a final.
-In 2011, playing at home, Serbia managed to win their maiden European title after remarkable 3-2 victory over Germany in a final match which was held in Belgrade.
-The next two European Championships held in 2013 and 2015 were won by Russia who managed to beat home teams in both the final matches (3-1 over Germany in Berlin and 3-0 over Netherlands in Rotterdam respectively).
+At the 2005 European Championship, Polish team proved non-randomness of this success after 3–2 victory over a Russia in semifinals and 3–1 victory over Italy in a final match.
+In 2007, Italy won their maiden European title by beating Serbia 3–0 in a final match.
+At next European Championships, Italian team repeated this success after 3–0 victory over Netherlands in a final.
+In 2011, playing at home, Serbia won their maiden European title after remarkable 3–2 victory over Germany in a final match which was held in Belgrade.
+The next two European Championships held in 2013 and 2015 were won by Russia who beat home teams in both the final matches (3–1 over Germany in Berlin and 3–0 over Netherlands in Rotterdam respectively).

 The 2017 European Championship took place in Azerbaijan and Georgia.
 The 2019 European Championship was co-hosted by four countries for first time – Hungary, Poland, Slovakia and Turkey.
 Both tournaments were finished with Serbia's success who also won World Championships in 2018.
-However, this winning streak was ended in 2021 when Italy managed to beat Serbia in a final match which was held at the opponent's home ground in Belgrade and thus winning their third European title in history.
+However, this winning streak was ended in 2021 when Italy beat Serbia in a final match which was held at the opponent's home ground in Belgrade and thus winning their third European title in history.
+Next year the Serbian team won World Championships for second time in history.
+But in 2023 Serbia lost European final again – Turkey beat the reigning World Champions in a 5th-set tie-breaker and thus to win their maiden European trophy.

-The 32 European Championship tournaments have been won by eight nations.
+The 33 European Championship tournaments have been won by nine nations.
 Russia have won nineteen times (thirteen as Soviet Union).
-The other European Championship winners are Italy and Serbia, with three titles each; Germany (as East Germany) and Poland, with two titles each; and Bulgaria, Czech Republic (as Czechoslovakia) and Netherlands, with one title each.
+The other European Championship winners are Italy and Serbia, with three titles each; Germany (as East Germany) and Poland, with two titles each; and Bulgaria, Czech Republic (as Czechoslovakia), Netherlands and Turkey, with one title each.

 The current format of the competition involves a qualification phase, which currently takes place over the preceding two years, to determine which teams qualify for the tournament phase, which is often called the European Championship Finals.
 16 teams, including the automatically qualifying host nation(s), compete in the tournament phase for the title at venues within the host nation(s) over a period of about two weeks.
 For the 2019 edition the number of participants in the Finals was increased from 16 to 24.

-Among all national teams, Russia is the only who participated in all 32 European Championships (seventeen as Soviet Union).
-Poland took part in 31 European Championships by missing only one tournament, Bulgaria participated 30 times and Netherlands – 29 times.
+Poland co-holds record for the participation in the European Championships (32 times) by missing only one tournament.
+Russia also participated in the 32 European Championships (seventeen as the Soviet Union).
+Bulgaria participated in the continental championships 31 times and Netherlands – 30 times.